bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the way you organize you HTML page to make it readable.
+You make readable by using the appropriate HTML elements and by indenting your work.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display:block adds width and height to an inline elements.
+Display: inline gets rid of said height and width from an element.

 3. What are the 4 areas of the box model?

+Content: everything your write in HTML.
+Padding: the space between the content and the border.
+Border: area surrounding your content.
+Margin.
+The area between a box of content and the other boxed of content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Centers the items on the x-axis

 5. Explain why git is valuable to a team of developers.

+It allows developers work on a project at the same time.
+It allows for people to go back to how the project was before if a mistake was made.
+It also lets you see how others work on the project and agree on the changes

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.